riffomonas/RR_R25_2014/research_plan.md

 microbiome research.
 We foresee additional materials directed at producing reproducible quantitative blog posts (e.g. Jekyll), presentations (e.g. slidify), and methods of rendering markdown files (e.g. LaTeX).
-In the future, we hope that the microbiome resarch community will embrace this initiative and that it will evolve because of the contributions of other researchers.
+In the future, we hope that the microbiome research community will embrace this initiative and that it will evolve because of the contributions of other researchers.